NaderH84/Bike_Demand_Prediction-Kaggle-/README.md

 #### Motivation:
 This project uses Kaggle data to predict Bike Sharing Demand on an hourly basis.

-My personal motivation for this purpose was to create a generic workflow that enables me to vary the sample/variable composition (e.g., size of validation/test data sets, included explanatory variables) as well as all key parameters related to training and scoring a model (r.g., applied algorithm(s), evaluation metric) as convenient as possible, in order to find the best performing approach.
+My personal motivation for conducting this project purpose was not to acheive the best score but rather to create a generic workflow that enables me to vary the sample/variable composition (e.g., size of validation/test data sets, included explanatory variables) as well as all key parameters related to training and scoring a model (r.g., applied algorithm(s), evaluation metric) as convenient as possible, in order to find the best performing approach while keeping the workflow minimalistic and clear.

-For this purpose, I wrote a function that allows adjust all relevant parameters related to variable selection, training and scoring through a "dashboard", making it easy to quickly try out different specifications of the set of explanatory variables/model parameters.
+For this purpose, I wrote a function allows for adjusting all relevant parameters related to variable selection, training and scoring through a "dashboard", making it easy to quickly try out different specifications of the set of explanatory variables/model parameters.
+The function includes several ML algorithms (from sklearn: linear/logistic regression, gradient boosting, random forest as well as lightGBM - and more to come) for both binary/continuous targets.
+Moreover the function allows for hyperparameter-tuning.

+This is an overiew of all key arguments etc. from the workflow implemented for this project:

 <br/>